 The Ultrasound branch includes two interfaces.
 The Convected Wave Equation, Time Explicit interface can be used to compute the transient propagation of linear ultrasound acoustic waves over large distances (relative to the wavelengths).
 The Nonlinear Pressure Acoustics, Time Explicit interface can be used to model the propagation of high amplitude nonlinear acoustic waves.
+Both interfaces can be coupled to the Elastic Waves, Time Explicit interface and the Piezoelectric Waves, Time Explicit multiphysics interface.
 The interfaces under the ultrasound branch are not restricted to high-frequency propagation but can, in general, be applied to any acoustically large problem.